Ciuffi/UBCCourseScraper/README.md

 }
 ```

-This is currently being migrated to google cloud and a new data base module (knex).
+The app is currently hosted on Google cloud and uses cron jobs to update daily for basic information and weekly for full section info.

 A live version that is kept up to date can be found at: [http://www.ubc-course-scraper.com/](http://www.ubc-course-scraper.com/)